XiaomanXie/VCFAnnotation/README.md

 ## Code
 ### utils/vcf.py
 This script includes classes to store variant information and functions to load and parse VCF file.
-It fulfills some function of the cyvcf2 module.
+The VCF loader can be replaced by the 'cyvcf2' module.

 ### utils/exac.py
 This script contails a function to query allele frequency and variant consequence for a given variant from ExAC.
 An Internet connection is required to query via the ExAC API.